nathan-thenut/Adjacent/README.md

 You can install these dependencies using `mamba` (or `conda`).

-`mamba install cmake xtensor pybind11 -c conda-forge`
+`mamba install cxx-compiler cmake xtensor pybind11 -c conda-forge`

 Then you can build the project by doing